-Gypsum Spring Formation (Lower to Middle Jurassic, upper Pliensbachian to lower Bajocian) - Slope-forming, Jgs dark-reddish-brown, fine- to medium-grained silty sandstone with few coarse sand grains; best exposures are near Browns Canyon quarries at the center of section 20, T. 1 S., R. 5 E., where lower 3 to 6 feet (1-2 m) is yellowishbrown clayey sandstone; elsewhere weathers to a poorly exposed slope or strike valley between resistant slopes of Nugget and Sliderock strata; southward, in the greater Heber Valley area, also contains sandy, calcareous siltstone, minor jasperoid, pinkish-brown sideritic limestone, and brown to gray, dense, very fine grained limestone with a conchoidal fracture (Biek and others, 2003; Biek and Lowe, 2009), and near Peoa the basal foot is a chert pebble sandstone (Doug Sprinkel, written communication, February 7, 2017); usage follows Sprinkel and others (2011a); upper contact is sharp, corresponds to the J-2 unconformity, and marks a change from dominantly reddish-brown siltstone slopes to gray, ledgy limestone; Sprinkel and others (2011a) reported an 40 Ar/ 39 Ar sanidine age of 184.6 ± 0.2 Ma and a U-Pb zircon age of 183.2 ± 0.49 Ma for ash beds in the lower Gypsum Spring at Devils Slide, 23 miles (37 km) north-northwest of this map area, and fossils indicate that it is in part equivalent to and slightly older than the Temple Cap Formation of central and southern Utah, with a preferred age of about 173 to 170 Ma (Sprinkel and others, 2011a; see also Imlay, 1967); deposited in a south- and eastward-prograding shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area, Gypsum Spring strata are about 30 feet (9 m) thick near Browns Canyon quarries and likely of similar thickness at the north end of Round Valley; Imlay (1967) reported that the unit is 22 feet (7 m) thick in outcrops near Peoa and Oakley, but thickens greatly to the northwest to about 140 feet (43 m) in Burr Fork near the top of Emigration Canyon and 208 feet (63 m) at Devils Slide; in the greater Heber Valley area about 10 miles (16 km) south of this map area, Gypsum Spring strata are about 60 feet thick (18 m) at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 83 feet (25 m) thick east of Heber Valley (Biek and others, 2003).
+Gypsum Spring Formation (Lower to Middle Jurassic) - Slope-forming, dark-reddish-brown, fineto medium-grained silty sandstone with few coarse sand grains; best exposures are near Browns Canyon quarries at the center of section 20, T. 1 S., R. 5 E., where lower 3 to 6 feet (1-2 m) is yellowish-brown clayey sandstone; elsewhere weathers to a poorly exposed slope or strike valley between resistant slopes of Nugget and Sliderock strata; southward, in the greater Heber Valley area, also contains sandy, calcareous siltstone, minor jasperoid, pinkish-brown sideritic limestone, and brown to gray, dense, very fine grained limestone with a conchoidal fracture (Biek and others, 2003; Biek and Lowe, 2009), and near Peoa the basal foot is a chert pebble sandstone (Doug Sprinkel, written communication, February 7, 2017); usage follows Sprinkel and others (2011a); upper contact is sharp, corresponds to the J-2 unconformity, and marks a change from dominantly reddish-brown siltstone slopes to gray, ledgy limestone;

+Kowallis and others (2011; revised from Sprinkel and others, 2011a) reported an Ar/Ar sanidine age of $184.6 \pm 0.2$ Ma and a U-Pb zircon age of 184.3 $\pm$ 2.3 Ma for ash beds in the lower Gypsum Spring at Devils Slide, 23 miles (37 km) north-northwest of this map area, making it about 10 million years older than the Temple Cap Formation of central and southern Utah, with its preferred age of about 173 to 170 Ma (Kowallis and others, 2011; Sprinkel and others, 2011a; see also Imlay, 1967); deposited in a south- and eastward-prograding shallow-marine environment during the first major transgression of the Middle Jurassic seaway (Imlay, 1967, 1980); in this map area Gypsum Spring strata are about 30 feet (9 m) thick near Browns Canyon quarries and likely of similar thickness at the north end of Round Valley; Imlay (1967) reported that the unit is 22 feet (7 m) thick in outcrops near Peoa and Oakley, but thickens greatly to the northwest to about 140 feet (43 m) in Burr Fork near the top of Emigration Canyon and 208 feet (63 m) at Devils Slide; in the greater Heber Valley area Gypsum Spring strata are about 60 feet thick (18 m) at the northwest side of Deer Creek Reservoir (Biek and Lowe, 2009) and 83 feet (25 m) thick east of Heber Valley (Biek and others, 2003).